Colleges That Offer Free Tuition for Low-Income Students

 - $0 student loans*

-Dartmouth’s Zero Parent Contribution Initiative ensure that students from low- to middle-income backgrounds can afford a Dartmouth undergraduate education, those students whose families have a total annual income below $125,000 can expect to receive a financial aid package that includes no responsibility for a parent contribution and no loans, provided their assets are typical for this income range.
+Dartmouth’s Zero Parent Contribution Initiative ensures that students from low- to middle-income backgrounds can afford a Dartmouth undergraduate education.
+Those students whose families have a total annual income below $125,000 can expect to receive a financial aid package that includes no responsibility for a parent contribution and no loans, provided their assets are typical for this income range.

 Duke University is proud to offer full tuition grants to admitted undergraduate students from North Carolina and South Carolina whose families have a total income of $150,000 or less.